-Sheltered coves for sun-worshipers, amazing beaches for kids, and great surfing make St Ives the perfect destination for seaside lovers.
+Sheltered coves for sun-worshipers, amazing beaches, loads of things to do for the kids and great surfing make St Ives the perfect destination for seaside lovers.
 The weather is pretty good too which is make or break for a UK staycation.
 The town sits on the Gulf Stream which means it enjoys more than its fair share of sunshine.

 See and do